-In Year 7, students are given the foundation for the skills they require to study English at secondary school level.
+In Year 7 students are given the foundation for the skills they require to study English at secondary school level.
 In English Literature, they will build upon their passion for reading generated in primary school and will develop a deeper appreciation of a writer's purpose and their methods.
-Texts are carefully selected to facilitate student discussion of universal themes, such as war, love, family and identity, enabling them to identify with aspects of human experience they may or may not yet have discovered for themselves.
-English Language will continue to equip students with the skills they need to enable them to use their writing as a means of accurate communication, as well as encouraging them to develop their creative and imaginative use of language.
+In English Literature texts are carefully selected to facilitate student discussion of universal themes, such as love, relationships, family, grief and loss and identity, enabling them to identify with aspects of human experience they may or may not have experienced from themselves.
+English Language will continue to equip students with the skills they need to enable them to use their writing as a means of accurate communication, as well as encouraging them to develop their journalistic, creative and imaginative use of language.

-Content to be studied Method of assessment Autumn 1 Fiction Reading Students will read and study one of the two set texts: Classic option: Private Peaceful by Morpurgo is a compelling love story and a deeply moving account of two brothers' experiences of the First World War.
-Contemporary option: The Girl of Ink and Stars is Hargrave's debut novel about friendship in a fantastical world where political intrigue clashes with primal beliefs and myths.
-Literary essay on the presentation of relationships.
-An informal letter written in the voice of a character.
-Stretch and Challenge: Creative writing option to write an additional chapter.
-Autumn 2 Shakespeare: A Midsummer Night's Dream with its exploration of romantic relationships in a comedic and fantastical setting, the play provides the perfect introduction to Shakespeare's language and dramatic technique.
-Literary essay on the theme of jealousy.
+Content to be studied Method of assessment Autumn Transition Unit: Students will study and discuss the Year 6 Transition Unit, 'Anne of Green Gables', by Lucy Maud Montgomery.
+1. An alternative ending to chapter 1 of the novel.
+Fiction Reading and Creative Writing Unit: Tales of the Supernatural Students will read and study the late 20th century novel, The Woman in Black by Susan Hill, with a focus on setting, structure and characterisation.
+In preparation for creative writing students will also study the late Victorian short story, 'The Red Room' by H. G. Wells and moving image film The Others .
+2. A critical essay on the characterisation of the woman in black.
+3.A piece of narrative writing that presents a back story to explain the motives of the supernatural being in their story.
+Stretch and Challenge: Spring Shakespeare: A Midsummer Night's Dream with its exploration of romantic relationships in a comedic and fantastical setting, the play provides the perfect introduction to Shakespeare's language and dramatic technique.
+Literary essay on the theme of love.
 Character study stage and costume design.
 Stretch and Challenge: Literary essay comparing the jealousy of two characters.
-Spring 1 Poetry: Other Cultures Students will study a range of seminal poets from across the world, including countries such as South Africa, India and the Caribbean.
-They will study these poems in light of specific history and cultural heritage, as well considering their relevance for our times.
+Poetry: World Voices: Students will study a range of seminal poets from across the world, including countries such as South Africa, Indian and the Caribbean.
+They will study these poems in light of their specific social history and cultural heritage, as well considering their relevance for our times.
 Literary essay on theme and language in the poem 'Nothing's Changed'.
-Creative writing - Social Activism Poen Stretch and Challenge: Students to compare the core poem to a second poem of their choice from the collection.
-Spring 2 Fiction writing: The conventions of the ghost genre are taught through pre-1914 prose extracts and moving image texts.
-Creative writing - opening of a ghost story.
-Plan a film extract from a ghost story.
-Stretch and Challenge: DVD commentary to accompany the filmed extract.
-Summer 1 Non-fiction writing: A range of journalistic styles and formats are taught through analysis of contemporary newspapers and online writing conventions.
+Stretch and Challenge: Students to compare the core poem to a second poem of their choice from the collection.
+Summer 1 Non-fiction writing: Newspapers A range of journalistic styles and formats are taught through analysis of contemporary newspapers and online writing conventions.
 Reading comprehension.
 Feature article.
 Summer exam preparation.
 Stretch and Challenge: An article with an international or global significance.

-NB Due to World Literature: Students will study a range of literary, non-fiction and media texts which explore historical and contemporary representations of Africa. text constraints, the sequence of units will vary and the sequence of units will use use the sequence of units will use the sequence of units will us Choose an area of global inequality to research and perform a discursive TED talk according to your daughters' form
+Summer 2 World Literature: Students will study a range of literary, non-fiction and media texts which explore historical and contemporary representations of Africa.
+1.Choose an area of global inequality to research and perform a discursive TED talk.
+Each term In addition to the core topics listed above, spelling, punctuation and grammar are taught in a lesson dedicated to it each fortnight.
+Spelling Test Grammar Hammer In addition to the core topics listed above, students will spend one week a term focusing on core reading, inference and analysis skills in unseen prose and poetry texts.
+Question on unseen prose.
+Paragraph on theme and language in unseen poetry.